Thanos (Marvel Cinematic Universe): The Blip and death

 In 2018, Thanos and his children decimate Xandar to retrieve the Power Stone.
 Shortly after, they intercept a ship carrying Asgardian refugees following their world's destruction.
 Thanos kills half of them and incapacitates Thor.
 Loki attempts to exchange the Tesseract to save Thor, but betrays Thanos and is killed.
 Thanos then defeats the Hulk after being attacked by him, and obtains the Space Stone from the Tesseract.
 He orders his children to retrieve the Mind Stone and Time Stone from Earth before convening on Titan.

 Thanos travels to Knowhere and obtains the Reality Stone from Taneleer Tivan.
 The Guardians of the Galaxy arrive to stop him, but Thanos uses the Stone to defeat them and captures Gamora.
 Forcing her to reveal the location of the Soul Stone, they travel to Vormir, where the Soul Stone's keeper, Johann Schmidt, informs them that the Soul Stone requires the sacrifice of a loved one.
-Thanos then sacrifices Gamora to obtain the Stone.
+Thanos then tearfully sacrifices Gamora to obtain the Stone.

 Arriving on Titan expecting to meet with one of his children, Thanos encounters Stephen Strange and learns his child is dead.
 Ambushed by Tony Stark, Peter Parker, and members of the Guardians of the Galaxy, a fight ensues.
 Thanos is briefly incapacitated by their efforts as they attempt to remove the Infinity Gauntlet.
 However, once Peter Quill learns Thanos killed Gamora, he attacks Thanos in a fit of rage, causing him to break free and overpower them.
 He then prepares to kill Stark, until Strange offers the Time Stone in exchange for sparing Stark's life.

 Thanos then teleports to Wakanda on Earth and encounters resistance from the Avengers - Bruce Banner, Steve Rogers, Sam Wilson, James Rhodes, Natasha Romanoff, Bucky Barnes, T'Challa, and Groot.
 After quickly defeating them, Thanos makes his way to Vision but Wanda Maximoff destroys the Mind Stone.
 However, Thanos uses the Time Stone to undo it and gains the Mind Stone, killing Vision.
 Placing it in his Gauntlet, Thanos is in possession of all six Stones.
 However, Thanos is impaled in the chest by Thor's axe, Stormbreaker.
 Despite his pain, Thanos manages to snap his fingers, successfully decimating half of all life in the universe.

 With his mission complete, he teleports to the Garden, where he rests.
 Twenty-three days later, Thanos is ambushed by surviving members of the Avengers, Rocket Raccoon, Nebula, and Carol Danvers.
 They intend to use the Stones to reverse the snap, only to learn Thanos anticipated this and destroyed the Stones to prevent their further use.
 Enraged, Thor decapitates Thanos.